 Arguably more than most technology, you get what you pay for when picking up a projector.
 Budget projectors from little-known companies are often accused of exaggerating specifications, especially when it comes to brightness.

 Some of those brands are known to list a projector’s lumens in the thousands, but when tested, they will fall well short of the claim because it’s not an ANSI rating.
 That’s not to say they’re junk, but you should always be aware of what you’re buying.

 Don’t fall for the projectors claiming to have a spectacular lumen rating for under £100 or even £300.
 If it sounds too good to be true, it almost definitely is.

-While they are unlikely to perform well in any brighter environments, there’s still an argument that the low-cost models are decent enough value to get a basic home projector experience, and many connect to smartphones like the iPhone 12 or Google Pixel 5 via Bluetooth.
+While they are unlikely to perform well in any brighter environments, there's still an argument that the low-cost models are decent enough value to get a basic home projector experience, and many connect to smartphones like the S22 Ultra or Google Pixel 6 Pro via Bluetooth.
 Examples of such devices in this category include:

 Contrast ratio and aspect ratio